First Time Renting or Buying

 Extra Room for Guests

-It seems every trailer has a sofa bed (or whatever they
+It seems every trailer has a sofa bed (or whatever they are

 In addition, some storage sheds will have means to accomodate